-The Visium CytAssist Spatial Gene Expression assay is designed to analyze mRNA in tissue sections derived from formalin fixed & paraffin embedded (FFPE) and fresh frozen (FF) tissue samples.
-Prior to running the Visium CytAssist assay, a high resolution image is captured with a microscope that is combined with the image taken by the instrument to overlay gene expression data.
-Successful gene expression and protein visualization is highly dependent on good imaging practices.
+The Visium CytAssist platform is designed to analyze tissue sections placed on blank slides.
+Before running a Visium CytAssist assay, a high resolution image is captured with a microscope that is combined with the image taken by the Visium CytAssist instrument to overlay gene expression data.
+Successful NGS data and protein visualization are highly dependent on good imaging practices.
 This Technical Note provides hardware recommendations, general image acquisition and analysis guidelines, and examples of images that are suitable for downstream analysis with Space Ranger.
 Individual results may vary depending on the specific imaging system, and/or sample characteristics.
-This Technical Note is applicable to Hematoxylin & Eosin (FFPE and FF) and immunofluorescence (FFPE only) stained tissue slides.